Nemo Library - introduction and purpose

 -

-Geographic coordinates, φ and λ, are numerical representations of
+Geographic coordinates, φ and λ, are numerical representation of location on

-location on a surface on an ellipsoid of rotation.
-Formulae that describe
+a surface on an ellipsoid of rotation.
+Formulae that describe its surface

-its surface geometry relationships are typically derived from differential
+geometry relationships are typically derived from differential equations by

-equations by their polynomial expansion.
-These tend to be very costly to
+their polynomial expansion.
+These tend to be very costly to evaluate on a

 -